 Following the Court’s decision on the motion to dismiss, the parties engaged in extensive discovery.
 On July 1, 2019, Plaintiffs’ counsel and Defendants’ counsel participated in a full day mediation session.
 The session ended without any agreement being reached.
 Thereafter, the parties continued to engage in arm’s-length negotiations under the supervision and guidance of the mediator.

 On September 5, 2019, after extensive, arm’s-length negotiations, Plaintiffs and Defendants reached an agreement on the principal terms of a settlement.
-On October 4, 2019 the parties filed a Stipulation and Agreement of Settlement, Compromise and Release.
-Click here to view the stipulation.
+On October 4, 2019 the parties filed a Stipulation and Agreement of Settlement, Compromise and Release, which can be viewed under Case Documents.

 On January 28, 2020, the Court approved the settlement.